How to Sell No and Low Content Books to Start a Self-Publishing Company on Amazon

 Then click on download and you will have a PDF ready to upload as your interior on Amazon.
 That's all it takes really to create low content books.

 Note: Bleed and no bleed relate to how the book will print.
 I always select bleed for the templates so there is no hiccup when uploading them to the KDP platform.

-We now have our cover PDF, our interior PDF and a KDP account.
-It is now time to get these items for sale!
+We now have our cover PDF and our interior PDF for our first low content book.
+It is now time to get started and make our first sale.

 Head over to the KDP account you created and log in.
 At the top of the page you will see two options.
 You can either upload a kindle ebook or a paperback:

-Since these are print on demand books and NOT ebooks, select the paperback option.
+Since these are print on demand books and NOT ebooks, select the paperback cover finish.